MrYsLab/pymata4/README.md

 * **Advanced auto-detection of Arduino devices (when using FirmataExpress).**

-Here is an example that monitors for data changes on a digital input pin.
+Here is an example that monitors data changes on a digital input pin.
 It demonstrates both callback and polling techniques

 ```python